🫥WifineticTwo HTB Walkthrough

 Website Analysis

 Upon accessing the website running on port 8080, I discovered that it was an OpenPLC login page.
-After a quick search, I found that the default credentials openplc
+After a quick search, I found that the default credentials openplc worked for authentication.

 Exploitation